-In connection with this offering, we entered into the Registration Rights Agreement.
-Mark Zagorski, Nicola Allais, The McLaughlin Family Trust (for which Matthew McLaughlin is a trustee), Andy Grimmig, the Laura B. Desmond Revocable Trust (for which Laura B. Desmond is trustee) and Teri L. List are parties to the Registration Rights Agreement.
+Prior to the completion of this offering, we expect to enter into the Registration Rights Agreement.
+Mark Zagorski, Nicola Allais, The McLaughlin Family Trust (for which Matthew McLaughlin is trustee), Andy Grimmig, the Laura B. Desmond Revocable Trust (for which Laura B. Desmond is trustee) and Teri L. List will be parties to the Registration Rights Agreement.
 Each of Mr. Zagorski, Mr. Allais, Mr. McLaughlin, Mr. Grimmig, Ms. Desmond and Ms. List is a director and/or executive officer of the Company.
-See "- Relationship with Providence Following this Offering-Registration Rights Agreement."
+See "-Relationship with Providence Following this Offering-Registration Rights Agreement."